Threema: Clients

 With Threema Web, a client for web browsers, Threema can be used from other devices like desktop computers, though only as long as the original device is online.

 Threema optionally supports Android Wear smartwatch and Android Auto.
 Threema launched support for end-to-end encrypted video calls on August 10, 2020.
 The calls are person-to-person with group calls unavailable.

 The application does not allow the self-deletion of messages after a period defined by the interlocutors.

-The application does prevent screenshots in conversations.
+The application does prevent screenshots in conversations when configured to do so.

 Architecture

 The entire communication via Threema is end-to-end encrypted.
 During the initial setup, the application generates a key pair and sends the public key to the server while keeping the private key on the user's device.
 The application then encrypts all messages and files that are sent to other Threema users with their respective public keys.
 Once a message is delivered successfully, it is immediately deleted from the servers.

 The encryption process used by Threema is based on the open-source library NaCl library.
 Threema uses asymmetric ECC-based encryption, with 256-bit strength.
 Threema offers a "Validation Logging" feature that makes it possible to confirm that messages are end-to-end encrypted using the NaCl Networking and Cryptography library.

 In August 2015, Threema was subjected to an external security audit.
 Researchers from cnlab confirmed that Threema allows secure end-to-end encryption, and claimed that they were unable to identify any weaknesses in the implementation.

 Cnlab researchers also confirmed that Threema provides anonymity to its users and handles contacts and other user data as advertised.